jjspetz/Health-Inspection-Data/README.md

 ![Doiwanttoeatthere.com](/webapp.png)

 ### Hackathon Challenges
-Problem: We built a back-end for our site but were not able to connect our server to our domain correctly
+Problem: We built a back-end for our site but were not able to connect our server to our domain correctly.
 Solution: We temporaryly solved this by using Google Fusion Tables and javascript but this has left our project less responsive and currently it does not work on mobile.